 His expertise involves international business transactions, mergers and acquisitions, corporate restructuring, corporate governance, tax planning and litigation.
-He also has extensive experience in joint ventures, technology transfers, off-shore structures, as well as products and services outsourcing.
+He also has extensive experience in joint ventures, technology transfers, off-shore structures, as well as greenfield projects.

-He currently represents more than 80 Chinese enterprises conducting business in the United States and is assisting multiple U.S. firms in expanding their business in China.
+In last few years, Shusheng has assisted Chinese companies to invest over $3.5 billion dollars in the United States.
+He currently represents more than 150 Chinese enterprises conducting business in the United States and is assisting multiple U.S. firms in expanding their business in China.
 These companies include automotive, pharmaceutical, life science, battery manufacturing, real estate and other industries.

 Shusheng was a member of the General Motors Corporation legal staff for ten years.
 While at GM, he was primarily responsible for legal matters related to joint ventures in China, including Shanghai GM, Jinbei GM, Guangxi Wuling GM and Shandong Dongyue SGM.
 He was also responsible for GM's global transfer pricing strategies and implementation and advised on the U.S. taxation of international operations, foreign tax credit issues, global repatriation planning, as well as IRS audits.

 He is a former visiting scholar at Duke University (1991-1993), an assistant research fellow of the Chinese Academy of Social Science (1988-1991) and an assistant professor at the People's University of China (1986-1988).

 Advised Chinese automotive OEMs on FMVSS, DOT certificate, EPCA, CAFE, NHTSA, product recall and product liability litigation, state franchise laws, automotive dealer matters, as well as vehicle financing, etc.